-Emergency evacuation procedures are tested at least twice each year.
-Drills and exercises are conducted and used as a way to educate and train occupants on safety issues specific to their work location and building.
+Drills and exercises are conducted and used to educate and train occupants on safety issues specific to their work location and building.
 Students and employees learn the locations of the emergency exits in buildings and are provided with guidance about the direction they should travel when exiting.
 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in case of a fire or other emergency.